- The best industrial intercom system is the ButterflyMX video intercom.

 The types of intercom systems for industrial facilities include:

 - Industrial IP intercom system.
 An IP intercom, also known as a digital intercom system, is a system that utilizes the Internet Protocol to transmit audio or video signals from the base station to the substation.
 These intercoms may be hard-wired to the internet or connected via WiFi.

 - Wired video intercom system.
 A wired video intercom system transmits video and audio from the base station to the substation.
 Visitors can be seen from the substation and are recorded upon entry.
-These systems are wired directly to the door release and substations, so they require extensive installations.
+Further, these systems are wired directly to the door release and substations, so they require extensive installation.

 - Two-way wired intercom system.
 Two-way wired intercom systems allow both parties to speak with one another when a user requests access.
-These systems are wired directly to the internet, power, door strike, and substation.
+Plus, these systems are wired directly to the internet, power, door strike, and substation.

 - Two-way wireless intercom system.
 Finally, two-way wireless intercom systems allow tenants and visitors to see and speak with one another without many wires.
 Instead, they utilize smartphones as substations, reducing installation costs.
 Audio and video feeds are sent via the internet, which the intercom system is directly connected to.

 What are the advantages of an industrial intercom system?

 Industrial intercom systems come with many benefits, which is why many industrial facilities and manufacturing plants utilize them.

 - Highly durable.
 Unlike other intercom systems, industrial intercoms are built to withstand a variety of conditions, both indoors and outdoors.
 As a result, your intercom will require less maintenance.

 - Easily scalable.
 A cloud-based industrial intercom can easily expand to meet your facility’s needs, ranging from small facilities to full-scale complexes.
 Additional hardware isn’t necessary as the system utilizes the cloud to expand upon your needs.